 Rosine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Rosine in 2022 was $27,166, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $108,664 for a family of four.
-However, Rosine contains both very wealthy and poor people as well.
+The per capita income in Rosine in 2022 was $29,624, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,496 for a family of four.

 The people who call Rosine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rosine residents report their race to be White.
-Important ancestries of people in Rosine include English, French, German, Irish, and European.
+Important ancestries of people in Rosine include English, French, European, Irish, and Yugoslavian.

 The most common language spoken in Rosine is English.
 Other important languages spoken here include Native American languages and African languages.